 Move the beginning a little to the left and the end a little to the right.
 This will give you more individual images.

-Quick Tip: If you already know which frame you want to convert to a still, place the red line on the frame.
-Go to the File drop-down menu and select File > Save (Ctrl or ⌘S).
+Quick Tip: If you know which frame you want as a still, place the red line on it.
+Then from the File drop-down menu, select File > Save (Ctrl or Command+S).
 Save images as a JPEG or TIFF file.

 Step 3.
 Separate the Images

-With the Render Video dialog box opens, do the following:
+With the Render Video dialog box open, go through the following steps (highlighted above):

 - Switch Adobe Media Encoder to Photoshop Image Sequence.

 - Select the format of the images.
 I have selected JPEG, but TIFF is another option.
-Settings lets you adjust the image quality and size.
+Settings let you adjust the image quality and size.

 - Select the Work Area radio button.
 This enters the frame or frames that you selected in Step 2.
-You can also select All Frames or enter a range of frames.
+You can also select All Frames or enter a smaller range of frames.

 - Click the Render button.

 Depending on the selections you made, another dialog box may appear.
 Save at the highest resolution possible and click OK.